digbmc/pt-annotated/pages/about.md

     </li>
 </ul>

+Welcome to the beta version of *Paul Thomas Annotated: In the Margins*!
+This website is under development, and we welcome user feedback.
+If you have feedback to share or if you notice a bug, please fill out our <a href="https://docs.google.com/forms/d/e/1FAIpQLSdEWojQpxRp1vWhzNjGnI-mGC8bGztAyWR1wsA27lcoSvZe3Q/viewform?usp=sharing&ouid=105265580496044254580" target="_blank">Contact Form</a>.

 *Paul Thomas Annotated: In the Margins* is an open access resource devoted to the filmography of Paul Thomas Anderson.
 Our project involves annotating, scene by scene, screenshots from each of his ten narrative films to date (*Hard Eight*, *Boogie Nights*, *Magnolia*, *Punch-Drunk Love*, *There Will Be Blood*, *The Master*, *Inherent Vice*, *Phantom Thread*, *Licorice Pizza*, *One Battle After Another)*.

 We aim to make PTA’s films more accessible to audiences including scholars, students, filmmakers, fans, and casual viewers.
 We provide commentary via annotations that address the many parts of these films: mise-en-scène, dialogue, camerawork, character, intertextuality, intratextuality, narrative, and other analytical and aesthetic elements.
 Each image includes alt-text, as well as metadata that allows readers to sort images through technical filters related to the visual aspects of each shot or thematic tags that facilitate connections among the films.